 In-office dental bleaching is a good option if you are looking for instant teeth whitening.
 After about an hour-long procedure, you will see a marked difference in the colour of your teeth.
 In-office bleaching can be more costly than other whitening procedures, but because it is so convenient, fast, and offers immediate results, many people choose this option.

 For patients with more sensitive teeth, take-home whitening trays are usually recommended.
 This method has a lower concentration of bleach and is less likely to cause any sensitivity or irritation to the teeth and gums.
 Your dentist will take casts of your teeth to make customized whitening trays and send you home with a whitening gel to use with the trays along with instructions on how to use them.

 If you choose to get dental bleaching done in-office, first your dentist will clean your teeth to remove plaque buildup.
 Next, a bleaching gel is applied to the teeth, which are then exposed to a laser.
 The laser activates oxygen in the whitening gel, which works to lift stains from the teeth and change the colour of your tooth enamel.
 Laser whitening will give you immediate results, so if you are looking for an instantly brighter, whiter smile, this is likely the best teeth whitening system for you.

 At Tsawwassen Family Dental, we want you to feel confident enough to smile all the time, which is why we provide expert teeth-whitening services.
-If you’re interested in whitening your teeth, come in for a consultation with one of our dentists to determine the best option for you.
+If you’re interested in whitening your teeth, come in for a consultation with one of our dentists in our clinic located in Delta to determine the best option for you.